The World’s Largest Cruise Ship Compared to Famous Places

 It’s easy for a modern cruise ship to have 20 decks and thousands of cabins.
 If you’ve ever sailed on one of these ships — or even seen them in port — then you know how imposing they can be.
 They seemingly take up the entire landscape.

-The Largest Cruise Ships in the World
+The Largest Cruise Ship in the World

-The largest cruise ships on the planet?
-That title goes to Royal Caribbean.
-That cruise line boasts the Oasis-class vessels that all measure more than 1,180 feet and are capable of carrying nearly 7,000 passengers (plus more than 2,000 crew members) at full capacity.
+For years the cruise line has been able to boast Oasis-class vessels that all measure more than 1,180 feet and are capable of carrying around 7,000 passengers (plus more than 2,000 crew members) at full capacity.

 Comparing the Largest Ships in the World to Landmarks